Vortesys/.github/profile/README.md

-# *Freedom* Desktop
+# Vortex Systems
-Freedom's Desktop is an organization by freedom7341 to diversify the Windows alternative shell space.
+Vortesys is an organization led by freedom7341 to diversify the Windows alternative shell space.